japila-books/spark-sql-internals/docs/spark-sql-Analyzer.md

 * link:spark-sql-Expression-UnresolvedGenerator.adoc[UnresolvedGenerator] to a link:spark-sql-Expression-Generator.adoc[Generator]

-* link:spark-sql-Expression-UnresolvedFunction.adoc[UnresolvedFunction] to a link:spark-sql-Expression-AggregateExpression.adoc[AggregateExpression] (with link:spark-sql-Expression-AggregateFunction.adoc[AggregateFunction]) or link:spark-sql-Expression-AggregateWindowFunction.adoc[AggregateWindowFunction]
+* link:spark-sql-Expression-UnresolvedFunction.adoc[UnresolvedFunction] to a [AggregateExpression](expressions/AggregateExpression.md) (with link:spark-sql-Expression-AggregateFunction.adoc[AggregateFunction]) or link:spark-sql-Expression-AggregateWindowFunction.adoc[AggregateWindowFunction]

 If `Generator` is not found, `ResolveFunctions` reports the error: